Nirmalyasen/cloud-templates/dremio/README.md

  - 0 or more slave coordinators
  - 3 or more executors

-The templates creates their own virtual network, subnets and security groups and deploys in it.
+The templates create their own virtual network, subnets and security groups and deploys in it.

 ### Scaling the cluster
-The coordinators and executors are setup are scale sets (auto scale group in AWS and vm scale set in Azure).
+The coordinators and executors are setup as scale sets - auto scale group in AWS and vm scale set in Azure.
 You can use the AWS and Azure UI to scale up or down the number of executors and coordinators.
+However, note that scaling down an executor would lead to loss of any reflection, uploaded files stored on them since it uses local disk to store such data.
+You can use distributed storage to overcome this - [documented here](https://docs.dremio.com/deployment/distributed-storage.html).

 You can shut down the VMs to shut down your cluster.
 And bring them up to restart your cluster.
-However, note that shutting down an executor would lead to loss of any reflection, uploaded files stored on them.

 ## Using the templates